crossbario/crossbar-fabric-docs/docs/ManagementRealmsApi.md

 * `crossbarfabriccenter.remote.realm.meta.wamp.session.list (node_id, worker_id, realm_id)`

-This allows CFC clients to remotely call into the WAMP meta API of any of the CF nodes connected.
+Since this works pattern based (note the "*" at the end of the URI crossbarfabriccenter.remote.realm.meta.*) allows CFC clients to remotely call into any WAMP meta API procedure of any of the CF nodes connected.

 WAMP meta events are translated similar.
 That is, events destined for topic